SpencerCornish/ESOF-423-Belgrade-Senior-Center/README.md

 ## Directions for Testing Source Code

 - To run Dart tests, run `make test`.
-- To run js tests for the firebase serverless functions, run `npm install` in the functions directory, then `npm run test`.
+- To run functional js tests for the firebase serverless functions:
+  - Navigate to test/functional
+  - run `npm install` in the functions directory
+  - run `npm run test`.

 ## Setting up Automated Weekly Build and Test